OsgiliathEnterprise/freeipa_server/README.md

 Requirements
 ------------

-Like any other platform role, executing `tox -e pipdep` and `tox -e dependency`
+Like any other platform role, executing `tox -e pipdep` and `tox -e dependency`.

+Note | For obscure reasons, tests (and deployment I guess) will only work well if your bridge disables IPv6

 Role Variables
 --------------